wrjodjana/obsidian-vault/interview/coffee chats/regent - evan orenstein (lead vehicle swe).md

 Introduction
 - Just say thank you for reviewing resume and like taking time out of ur busy day to offer career guidance
-- explain some basic i
+- explain some basic interests in regent,